lydell/eslint-plugin-simple-import-sort/README.md

 ### Does it support `require`?

 No. This is intentional to keep things simple.
 Use some other sorting rule, such as [import/order], for sorting `require`.
+Or consider migrating your code using `require` to `import`. `import` is well supported these days.

 ### Why sort on `from`?